3manuek/3manuek.github.io/resume.markdown

 For professional contact, you can send a contact request or message through my [LinkedIn Profile](https://www.linkedin.com/in/ecbcbcb).

 ## Summary

 - Since 2006, I've worked with a very heterogeneous set of technologies  and companies, from boutique services to large consulting firms, telecommunications companies for training and consulting.
-- Mostly focused on data and its process, from pipelines, workers, queues and databases/datastores.
+- Mostly focused on data and its process, from pipelines, workers, queues to databases/datastores.
 - Code fixing in several languages is something that I do on a daily basis (Python, Perl, Go, R, Bash and other shells).
-- Although I've played with Windows in the past, I consider that at least 98% of the servers run Linux, Unix BSD or Solaris.
+- Although I've played with Windows in the past, I consider that at least 98% of the servers that I have played with, run Linux, Unix BSD or Solaris.
 - Postgres and MySQL/MariaDB are my most known database systems.
 However, I've hands on others DB/DS experience in Oracle, Vertica, MongoDB, Redis, Greenplum, among others.
 - Good AWS experience.
-- I also have some experience on elasticsearch, sphinx, rabbitmq, zeromq, ansible, hdfs/hadoop, cassandra and others.
+- I also have some experience on Elasticsearch, Docker, Sphinx, Rabbitmq, Zeromq, Ansible, HDFS/hadoop, Cassandra and others.

-As a previous and totally unrelated experience, I worked at Federal Penitenciary Argentinian Force, as officer in several institutions, from medium to high security.
+As a previous and totally unrelated experience, I worked at Federal Penitentiary Argentinian Force, as officer in several institutions, from medium to high security.

 ## External publications